Shahan-nub/space-biology/README.md

 ## 🌟 Overview

-**Space Biology Explorer** is a cutting-edge web application built for the **NASA Space Apps Challenge 2025** that transforms decades of space biology research into an interactive, explorable knowledge graph.
+**SpaceBio Explorer** is a cutting-edge web application built for the **NASA Space Apps Challenge 2025** that transforms decades of space biology research into an interactive, explorable knowledge graph.
 By leveraging machine learning and advanced visualization techniques, we make complex biological research accessible to scientists, students, and space enthusiasts worldwide.

 ### 🎯 Mission